Principles and Practice of Engineering (PE), including the Structural (SE) Exam

 - To determine if your program is EAC/ABET or CEAB-accredited, search ABET's or CEAB's database of accredited programs.

-Note: If your degree is in engineering technology only, it has been the Board's experience these degrees typically do not meet the NCEES Engineering Education Standard due to a deficiency in engineering sciences and design.
+Note: If your degree is in engineering technology only, it has been the Board's experience that these degrees typically do not meet the NCEES Engineering Education Standard due to a deficiency in engineering sciences and design.
 In addition, NCEES will only conduct evaluations where the applicant has graduated from:

 Bachelor's degrees in engineering from a non-US based program;